 They’re also alkaline-forming when consumed raw, compared to acidic nuts like cashews and peanuts (technically legumes.)
 Alkaline foods support detoxification and healthy pH levels, which prevent inflammation, acidity, and poor health.
 Lastly, almonds are rich in the B vitamin biotin, which is needed to strengthen the nails and hair.
 It is the main vitamin found in most nail, hair and skin vitamins.

 Choose the Best: Always go for raw, organic almonds or raw, organic (no salt added) almond butter.
-Roasted nuts and seeds are more acidic and processed and inorganic nuts and seeds are often contaminated with pesticides, mold, toxins, and other environmental dangerous chemicals.
+Roasted nuts and seeds are more acidic and processed and inorganic nuts and seeds are often contaminated with pesticides, mold, toxins, and other environmentally dangerous chemicals.
 Raw foods are also rich in enzymes that increase absorption and digestion of nutrients.

 Your body soaks up the nutrients from green foods like a magical nutritional sponge!
 Vitamins A, C, E, K, and even B vitamins and iron are all provided to your body when you eat leafy greens.
 Green foods such as spinach, broccoli, kale, watercress, and collards also contain a good amount of calcium, magnesium, and potassium.
-Minerals are crucial to the health of your nails, hair and skin.
+Minerals are crucial to the health of your nails, hair, and skin.
 They’re also water-rich so they won’t dehydrate your body and they provide an alkaline environment to clear out toxins in the body.
-Spirulina, a dark green seaweed is also a fantastic source of biotin, protein, iron, and Vitamin B12 that will support your nails, hair and skin even further.
+Spirulina, a dark green seaweed is also a fantastic source of biotin, protein, iron, and Vitamin B12 that will support your nails, hair, and skin even further.

-Sweet potatoes, carrots, pumpkin, and winter squash all contain high amounts of Vitamin A which support your nails, hair and skin as well.
-These foods are also rich in Vitamin C, an anti-oxidant that lower stress which can weaken collagen, elastin and keratin in the body.
+Sweet potatoes, carrots, pumpkin, and winter squash all contain high amounts of Vitamin A which support your nails, hair, and skin as well.
+These foods are also rich in Vitamin C, an anti-oxidant that lower stress which can weaken collagen, elastin, and keratin in the body.
 Vitamin C also acts as an antioxidant to combat free radical production that can lead to aging.
 When cooking these foods, always steam, bake, or cook in a slow cooker instead of frying them.
 This will enhance their antioxidant content without overcooking them.
 If you’d like to eat them raw, by all means, please do.
-Try Roasted Veggies With Buttery Garlic and Spinach Salad, Sweet Potato Salad (raw), Curried Carrots With Pistachios, Warming Carrot Ginger Soup, Stuffed Sage Carnvial Squash, Apple Butternut Squash Soup, Gluten-Free, No Sugar Added Pumpkin Pie, and Pumpkin Ginger Noodle Soup.
+Try Roasted Veggies With Buttery Garlic and Spinach Salad, Sweet Potato Salad (raw), Curried Carrots With Pistachios, Warming Carrot Ginger Soup, Stuffed Sage Carnival Squash, Apple Butternut Squash Soup, Gluten-Free, No Sugar Added Pumpkin Pie, and Pumpkin Ginger Noodle Soup.

 Choose the Best: Choose whole versions of these foods whenever possible (for instance fresh over canned) and if you can’t afford organic all the time, don’t sweat it.
 These foods are lower in pesticides than some others such as greens, apples, nuts, seeds, and more porous veggies and fruits